 Who's studying in HE?

 The tables and charts on this page provide information on who is studying in higher education.
-Some information is taken from our Higher Education Student Statistics: UK, 2017/18 statistical bulletin and our UK Performance Indicators: Widening Participation, 2017/18 releases, which contain further analysis.
+Some information is taken from our Higher Education Student Statistics: UK, 2019/20 statistical bulletin.

-All tables and charts include a link underneath allowing you to download the data you see on screen, including filters.
+All tables and charts include a link underneath allowing you to download the data.
 Many tables also include a link to download the complete source data as a machine-readable csv file.

 The following tables and charts contain information on the numbers of students in higher education.